 Health Professions Loan Assistance Program Information

-Health care professionals (physicians, psychiatrists, dentists, dental hygienists, physician assistants, nurse practitioners and certified nurse midwives) in Wisconsin can receive up to $100,000 in educational loan assistance through the Health Professions Loan Assistance Program (HPLAP).
+Health care professionals (physicians, psychiatrists, dentists, dental hygienists, physician assistants, nurse practitioners and certified nurse midwives) in Wisconsin can receive up to $100,000 in education loan assistance through the Health Professions Loan Assistance Program (HPLAP).

 Selecting the link below will allow you to create a secure application.
 Once created, you can save your progress on the application, and return to it at any time.
 There are instructions in the “Help” file of the application.
 If you have further questions, contact Kevin Jacobson at 608-261-1888 or 800-385-0005 (ext.
 21).